 Now available in N Scale: USRA 30'6" 2-Bay Hoppers and Panel Side Hoppers.

-Bluford Shops is proud to announce all-new tooling in N scale for USRA 30’6” 2-Bay Hoppers and Panel Side Hoppers.
+Bluford Shops also has N scale USRA 30’6” 2-Bay Hoppers and Panel Side Hoppers.
 More than 55,000 of these cars were built making them one of the most prolific freight car designs of the twentieth century.
 These ready-to-run cars will feature: diecast slope sheet-hopper bay-center sill assembly; injection molded plastic sides, ends, and hopper doors; fully molded brake tank, valve and air lines; body mounted brake hose detail; coal load; lever-style hand brake; body mounted magnetically operating knuckle couplers; close coupling; and Fox Valley Models metal wheels.
 All road names will be available in multiple road numbers.

-Bluford Shops is proud to announce four all new body styles for your N scale freight car fleet: 2-Bay Offset Side Hoppers, 2-Bay War Emergency Composite Hoppers, 2-Bay Rebuilt War Emergency Hoppers and 8-Panel 2-Bay Hoppers.
+Bluford Shops has four 33' hopper body styles for your N scale freight car fleet: 2-Bay Offset Side Hoppers, 2-Bay War Emergency Composite Hoppers, 2-Bay Rebuilt War Emergency Hoppers and 8-Panel 2-Bay Hoppers.
 These ready-to-run cars feature: die cast slope sheet-hopper bay-center sill assembly; injection molded plastic sides, ends, and hopper doors; fully molded brake tank, valve and air lines; body mounted brake hose detail; load; body mounted magnetically operating knuckle couplers; close coupling; and Fox Valley Models metal wheels.

 A 2-bay hopper design with offset sides was first proposed in the 1920s and first appeared in the form seen here in 1934.
 The AAR adopted it as a standard design the following year.
 The offset design permitted greater interior capacity than a rib side car with the same outside dimensions.
 It was thought this more than made up for the car’s higher cost of construction.
 The last new 2-bay offset side hoppers were built in 1960.